-- 5.1 Section 351, Education Act 1996, requires every school to provide a balanced curriculum which: - a) Promotes the spiritual, moral, cultural, mental and physical development of pupils - b) Prepares pupils at the school for the opportunities, responsibilities and experiences of adult life. - 5.2 There is a statutory duty for Governors to promote pupil wellbeing. - 5.3 There is a statutory requirement for Drugs Education in the National Curriculum Science Order, 2000. - 5.4 As part of its care for the welfare of its pupils, each school views Drugs Education as a vital part of the Personal, Social and Health Education of every pupil.
-We therefore provide Drug Education as an explicit, planned component of PSHE and Citizenship (see Appendix 1 Drug Education Scheme of Work) as well as securing learning opportunities across other curriculum subjects and through off-timetable activities.
-These programmes are age related and therefore may not be present in all EMET schools. - Our planning is informed by the non-statutory frameworks for PSHE and Citizenship, and the QCA 'Drug, Alcohol and Tobacco Education, Curriculum Guidance for Schools' 2003.
+- 5.1 Section 351, Education Act 1996, requires every school to provide a balanced curriculum which: - a) Promotes the spiritual, moral, cultural, mental, and physical development of pupils - b) Prepares pupils at the school for the opportunities, responsibilities, and experiences of adult life. - 5.2 There is a statutory duty for Governors to promote pupil wellbeing. - 5.3 There is a statutory requirement for Drugs Education in the National Curriculum Science Order, 2000. - 5.4 As part of its care for the welfare of its pupils, each school views Drugs Education as a vital part of the Personal, Social and Health Education of every pupil.
+We therefore provide Drug Education as an explicit, planned component of PSHE and Citizenship (see Appendix 1 example of Drug Education Scheme of Work) as well as securing learning opportunities across other curriculum subjects and through off-timetable activities.
+These programmes are age related and therefore may not be present in all EMET schools. - 5.5 From September 2020, new government guidance introduced statutory elements within the curriculum including Relationship Education, Relationship and Sex Education and Health Education.
+The Trust recognises that Drugs Education forms an important part of a student's Health Education, and this is noted in Appendix C and Appendix D of the EMET RSE, Physical Health and Mental Wellbeing Policy. - Our planning is informed by the non-statutory frameworks for PSHE and Citizenship, and the QCA 'Drug, Alcohol and Tobacco Education, Curriculum Guidance for Schools' 2003.